ka5haun/social-gym-app/README.md

-This website is a campus life site.
+This website is a campus life site where you can find info about the college/campus.

 Info Provided:
 Residence Life, Dining, Upcoming Events, and Contact Info